The Advent of Indian Green Revolution

 When the British left India four years later in 1947, India continued to be haunted by memories of the Bengal Famine.
 It was therefore natural that food security was a paramount item on free India’s agenda.
 This awareness led, on one hand to the Green Revolution in India and on the other- legislative measures to ensure that businessmen would never again be able to hoard food for profit.

 However, the term “Green Revolution” is applied to the period from 1967 to 1978.
-Between 1947 and 1967, efforts at achieving food self-sufficiency was not entirely successful.
+Between 1947 and 1967, efforts at achieving food self-sufficiency were not entirely successful.
 Efforts until 1967 largely concentrated on expanding the farming areas.
 But the deaths by starvation were still being reported in the newspapers.
-In a perfect case of Malthusian economics, population was growing at much faster rate than food production.
+In a perfect case of Malthusian economics, the population was growing at a much faster rate than food production.
 This called for drastic action to increase yield.
-The action came in the form of Green Revolution.
+The action came in the form of the Green Revolution.
 The term “Green Revolution”, in general, is applied to successful agricultural experiments in many Third world countries.
 It is not specific to India.
 But it was thought to be most successful in India.

 The Basic Strategy of the Green Revolution

-The new policy towards agriculture which began in the mid-1960s, was a departure from the earlier approach in a number of ways.
+The new policy towards agriculture which began in the mid-1960s was a departure from the earlier approach in a number of ways.

 The government policy was now oriented towards changing the technical conditions of production in agriculture rather than introducing land reforms and other changes in the property relations in the countryside.
 So far institutional changes were a part of the policy, they were chiefly in the form of services of State agricultural extension in order to spread information and provide access to the new technology.
-Establishment of Agricultural Price Commission (now known as Commission on Agricultural Costs and Prices (ACP) in 1965 and the establishment of Food Corporation of India (FCI) took place in the same year and efforts towards ensuring the availability of credit from institutional sources.
+Establishment of the Agricultural Price Commission (now known as Commission on Agricultural Costs and Prices (ACP) in 1965 and the establishment of the Food Corporation of India (FCI) took place in the same year and efforts towards ensuring the availability of credit from institutional sources.

 The new technology consisted essentially of a package of inputs and practices in eluding seeds of high-yielding varieties, which responded very favorably to fertilizers, irrigation and pesticides.
 The emphasis was primarily on increasing the output of food grains (especially wheat and rice).
 Other crops such as sugarcane, oilseeds, pulses, coarse cereals, jute and cotton were not a part of this policy.